RaviTambade/ngnihilenttraining/notes/day16.md

 * Reacts to the latest selected month
 * Automatically updates UI

-Rohan asks:
+Sarthak asks:
 “Sir switchMap is like me ignoring old assignments and doing only the latest?”

-“Yes Rohan.
+“Yes Sarthak.
 If only real teachers accepted that.”

 # 📊 **Step 4 — Analytics Component**